mcgooz/SousChef/README.md

 ##### Cropper.js
 In order to allow users to crop images (and to ensure a uniform rendering of images), I made use of the 3rd-party library, Cropper.js.

-##### Horizontal Scroller
-I implemented a scrolling feature for the recipes page, rather than presenting the whole list at once, so that users could scroll or swipe through recipes.

 ##### Search suggestions
 When the user searches for an ingredient, the API returns a set of suggested results.
 I used JS on the front end to display these suggestions, in a style consistent with the rest of the site, and then, on selection, passed that ingredient to the back end to be stored.
 Additionally, I used `debounceTimer;` to avoid API calls after every keystroke.